 If you’re looking for the best things to do in Naxos, you’ve come to the place.
 We knew we had to make the journey to Naxos Island after spending a wonderful week nearby on Paros.
 We had heard many things about Naxos and knew it was time to explore it!

-After visiting over 10 other Greek islands, including Milos, Santorini, Crete, and Mykonos I can without a doubt say that Naxos is another one of my favorites.
-Although, it’s truly tough to go wrong on with any Greek island!
+After visiting over 15 other Greek islands, including Milos, Santorini, Crete, and Mykonos, I can confidently say that Naxos is another of my favorites.
+Although, it’s truly tough to go wrong with any Greek island!

-Naxos has everything you could want out of a trip to the Greek islands.
-Cycladic white and blue houses, amazing history, ancient Greek architecture, great food, beautiful European beaches, amazing sunsets, friendly Greek people?
+Naxos has everything you could want from a trip to the Greek islands.
+Cycladic white and blue houses, fantastic history, ancient Greek architecture, great food, beautiful European beaches, amazing sunsets, friendly Greek people?
 Check, Check, Check!
-We had a full five days on Naxos and it was truly tough to do all the amazing things to do on Naxos – but we tried!
+We had a full five days on Naxos, and it was tough to do all the amazing things on Naxos – but we tried!

-Chalkio, or Halki is a small village in the center of the island.
-It’s a must visit while on Naxos and where one can easily spend an afternoon strolling the gorgeous Greek streets.
+Chalkio, or Halki is a small village in the island’s center.
+It’s a must-visit while on Naxos and where one can easily spend an afternoon strolling the gorgeous Greek streets.